 - 1.7 The requirements to carry out sustainability appraisal and strategic environmental assessment are distinct.
 However, sustainability appraisal fully incorporates the requirements of the European Directive on SEA.
 Therefore, this report will refer to both processes as a sustainability appraisal (SA). - 1.8 A Scoping Report dated October 2013 was produced at the same time as the 'Issues' document and was consulted upon alongside the 'Issues' document.
-Similarly, a sustainability appraisal report was published in 2015 with the consultation draft Local Plan dated July 2015.
-The three key consultation bodies of English Heritage, Environment Agency and Natural England were included in both of these consultations.
+Similarly, sustainability appraisal reports were published in 2015 and 2016 with the relevant draft Local Plans.
+The three key

-- 1.9 The Scoping Report sets out the methodology to be used for this sustainability appraisal report.
+- consultation bodies of English Heritage, Environment Agency and Natural England were included in both of these consultations. - 1.9 The Scoping Report sets out the methodology to be used for this sustainability appraisal report.
 The sustainability appraisal is structured in the following manner: - the development of sustainability objectives from the key sustainability issues and targets derived from relevant plans, programmes and baseline information; - the method and principles used to assess the likely significant effects of the Plan; - the assessment of the effects of adopting the Local Plan against the sustainability objectives, including any mitigation; and - a structure for monitoring the effects of adopting the Local Plan.